Rivals smart after EU plays it safe in Google case

 "We need to be thinking about additional ways to maintain competition in the field of search.
 A long perspective is needed."

-(This version of the story was corrected in paragraph 17 to transpose references to Articles 7 and 9.)
+(The story corrects 17th paragraph to transpose references to Articles 7 and 9)

 (Editing by Rex Merrifield and David Holmes)